Gabbosaur/Airu/README.md

    - **PostgreSQL** for structured relational data.
    - **MongoDB** for unstructured and semi-structured data.

-For more information please see the following [slides](https://docs.google.com/presentation/d/1WDoEECRgfSmiZ-muWDkCUB-ktjgDrWiHVUI1OPj3XUE/edit?usp=sharing).

 ## 🛠️ Installation from zero

-Follow these steps to get started with Airu
+Follow these steps to get started with Airu.

 1. **Clone the Repository:**
    ```bash